RunestoneInteractive/httlads/_sources/WorldFacts/summarizing_data_using_pivot_table.rst

 from `this page <../_static/government_type.html>`_.

 Now, let's look at making a pivot table.
 We will leave pivoting on the form of government up to you.
+Instead, we will do an example where we explore how climate is related economy.
+Climate affects economy in more ways than we realize.
+In 2017, extreme weather cost the U.S $306 billion in damages.
+If climate denial continues, these costs will only increase (`reference <https://getpocket.com/explore/item/can-civilization-survive-what-s-coming>`_).
-Instead, we will do an example to see how climate, region of the world, and parts of the economy might be related.
+Therefore, we will do an example to see how climate, region of the world, and parts of the economy might be related.
 We have a column for region, we have a column for climate, and we have information on the economy.
-What we want to do is summarize that information in a table where we have a row for each region, and a column for each classification of climate.
+What we want to do is summarize that information in a table where we h`ave a row for each region, and a column for each classification of climate.
 Then in each cell, we would like to summarize the fraction of the economy that comes from agriculture.